nshie/synthesizer/README.md

-# synthesizer
+# 2xOsc
 A simple synthesizer